Prices & information

 Opening hours

-Final admission is one hour before closing.
-It is not necessary to reserve specific time slots in advance or book your tickets online.
-These are available on-site directly at the Museum ticket office.
+It is not necessary to reserve specific time slots in advance or buy tickets online.
+You can buy your tickets directly from us at the museum ticket office.

 Admission fees